jspjut/CV/src/description.md

-Academic research in the areas of Computer Graphics and Computer Architecture and any related fields.
+Seeking research positions in the areas of Computer Graphics and Computer Architecture and related fields.
+I am particularly interested in advancing fields related to how humans interact with computers and enabling new human experiences.